apples/cpp-tutorial/chapter2.md

 So flat.
 We're only comparing `x` to two other values, though.
-What if we want to compare it to like ten values?
+What if we want to compare it to ten values?
 That brings us to...

 ### 2.1.3 - `switch`